ChainSafe/gossamer/docs/docs/getting-started/overview/host-architecture.md

 Information regarding the authoring of the block is stored in the **Babe header**, this allows verification of the block producer, the block, and the authority of the producer.

-Finally, the last item of the digest, much like trasactions, is a signature known as a **Seal**, this is a **signature of the header** to allow immediate verification of the integrity of a block.
+Finally, the last item of the digest, much like transactions, is a signature known as a **Seal**, this is a **signature of the header** to allow immediate verification of the integrity of a block.